28 Sep Buying British Gear

-Why don’t more of us buy British?
+So why don’t more of us buy British gear?

 Some admittedly are copies of the iconic US brands (then again everyone seems to copy Fender and Gibson), some are quite Ibanez ‘shred’ like but many are totally unique shapes and styles.

 Some have unusual designs that are not to my taste (Flame Guitars come to mind, although I do admire them for being fully individual).
 But having said that they are all great guitars that are ‘bespoke’ and being British, they will be quite rare and unique.
 So why don’t more of us buy them?

 I can understand why more of us don’t buy British acoustics in great numbers as the only ones available that are made here (apart from Lowden/Sheeran now) are low volume, largely hand built bespoke guitars at huge prices; yes, they will be worth it in terms of sound, playability and beauty but if you are in the market for a UK built acoustic costing £500 – £1200 you’ll be looking for a long time!
 Sure, you could buy an Auden for the top end of this but these have parts made in China which are then assembled and finished here in the UK.
 High quality but not truly British…

 Back to the electrics.
 You can get a decent UK built electric for £750 – £1000 from a number of makers including Gordon Smith (who have a new lease of life under new owners – Auden), but if you want a largely/fully hand-made solidly designed and built electric guitar that will last a lifetime then for around £2500 (or less) Crimson, Jaden Rose, JJ Guitars, Flame, Eternal, Gordon Smith, Patrick Eggle, Patrick James Eggle, Rob Williams and Vanquish will make and sell you one.

 Gordon Smith GS Deluxe